alphacenturai/consultationDetails/Mind_Body_Healing.md

 - It can also bring positive changes in attitude and behavior.
 - Once you learn this art of being in the present moment you will learn to notice and accept your emotions without judgment.
 - This will further result in less stress, improved physical, mental as well as emotional well-being.
-- Easiest way to practice is through **mindful drinking**.
+- Easiest way to practice is through say - **mindful drinking**.
-Whenever you drink water or any other liquid, sit down properly,take small sips, feel every sip; focus on taste, smell, colour, texture, coolness of that liquid.Once you grasp this concept it is very easy to use it with almost any other routine activity.
+Whenever you drink water(or any other liquid for that matter), sit down properly and take small small sips.
+Feel every sip.
+Focus on taste, smell, colour, texture, coolness etc. This way you will cherish the drink and be Mindful about it.
+Once you grasp this concept it is very easy to use it with almost any other seemingly routine activity.
 ### Meditation

 - It is a deeper level of mindfulness with a higher purpose.